Marie-Josée Kravis: Philanthropy

-Together with her husband, she is ranked the 25th highest donating individual according to The Chronicle of Philanthropy.
+Together with Henry R. Kravitz, her husband, she is ranked the 25th highest donating individual according to The Chronicle of Philanthropy.
 Their primary focuses have been in arts and culture and medicine.
 In other fields, she sits on the board of the Institute for Advanced Study in Princeton, New Jersey.
 She is a senior fellow at the Hudson Institute and a member of the Council on Foreign Relations.

 Arts and Culture

 Among the cultural organizations they have supported are: Lincoln Center for the Performing Arts and the New York Philharmonic Orchestra, where they established a composer-in-residence program and the Marie-Josée Kravis Prize for New Music, one of the largest new-music prizes.

-At the Museum of Modern Art, whose board she joined in 1994, she served as Board President from July 2005 – 2018 and as of July 2021 she will replace Leon Black as Board Chair.
+At the Museum of Modern Art, whose board she joined in 1994, she served as Board President from July 2005 – 2018 and as of July 2021 she replaced Leon Black as Board Chair.
 She is also a supporter of the Metropolitan Opera, the Tate Museum and Somerset House, London.
 She is a board member of the Qatar Museums Authority and a member of the International Council of the Prado Museum.